 A treasure trove of rich history, India has plenty for everyone.

-India is dotted with forts of varied sizes, most of which were constructed as defense mechanisms to keep enemies at bay.
+There are many forts in North India of varied sizes, most of which were constructed as defense mechanisms to keep enemies at bay.
 Several forts feature exquisite carvings that live on till today.

 Rajasthan boasts the maximum number of forts, while Karnataka and Madhya Pradesh follow in tow.